andresrinconx/andresrinconx/README.md

 I'm a full-stack developer who has been creating websites and mobile apps since 2022.

-I have created dozens of applications and websites, with modern technologies such as react, next, react native, tailwind, node, express, mongodb, MySQL and a wide variety of API's.
+I've created dozens of applications and websites, with modern technologies such as react, next, react native, tailwind, node, express, mongodb, MySQL and a wide variety of API's.

-# Tecnologies:
+# Technologies:

 ## Languages